-This course is restricted to 2nd year students enrolled in the Commerce Program.
+Requirements: This course is restricted to students enrolled in the 2nd year in the Commerce Program.